 1. DLP Lacks Visibility

-… But for Endpoint Visibility, it’s the name of the game
+… But for Endpoint Visibility, it’s the Name of the Game

-2. DLP rules are complex
+2. DLP rules are Complex

 Endpoint DLP deployments require complex rules and policies to be effective.
 Setting these up is a massive time and money investment, and maintenance is just as demanding.
-Most organizations just can’t afford the large team it takes to do this configuration and management.
-Some turn to expensive external vendors, but most simply fall back to a few basic, intrusive rules(like “block all USB devices” or “no usage of Facebook”).
-Broad, overly-simplified constraints like this render DLP basically useless.
+Most organizations can’t afford the large team it takes to do this correctly.
+Some turn to expensive external vendors, but most simply fall back to a few basic rules, such as ‘block all USB devices’ or ‘no usage of Facebook’.
+Broad, overly simplified constraints like this render DLP basically useless.
 Even worse, they cripple employee productivity through heavy restrictions.

 … But Endpoint Visibility is Simple

 3. DLP is Heavy

 Endpoint DLP uses heavyweight agents that bog down computers and choke networks.
-On top of that, they require massive server installations.
+On top of this, they require massive server installations.
 Lots of companies we meet tell us about ripping out DLP even after limited installations fail.

 … But Endpoint Visibility is Light

 4. DLP is Unfair